 YAY, it’s Halloween time, one of our favorites!
-Everyone is searching the Google machine for Halloween things to do in and around Portland.
-There’s a million lists out there so you’ll find no shortage of Halloween activities for all ages, from from family-friendly to seasonally frightening.
+Everyone is Googling for Halloween things to do in and around Portland.
+There’s a million lists out there so you’ll find no shortage of Halloween activities for all ages, from family-friendly to seasonally frightening.
 In this post we’ll feature a few things we’ve actually experienced, along some new ones that have piqued our interest.

 Fear Asylum at the Milwaukie-Portland Elks Lodge

 The Fear Asylum is an all-volunteer haunt held in the Elks lodge, the website warning of “stairs, strobes and airborne particles.”
 We attended this haunted house last year, and it was awesome!
 The actors clearly enjoyed themselves, and succeeded in their job to make us jump and scare off our pants.
 We waited in line for nearly an hour, but the attraction was most definitely worth the wait.
 Concessions would have been a nice perk, hopefully something they’ll consider adding in the future.

 Cost: $15 with proceeds benefitting the Elks and its charities.
 You can even return with your admission bracelet and get $5 off!

 Dates: Every weekend in October; Fridays & Saturdays 7—11 pm and Sundays 6—9 pm.

 Location: Milwaukie-Portland Elks Lodge, 13121 SE McLoughlin Blvd., Milwaukie, OR